-You will then need to begin inputting the revenue for your business.
 Your revenue should include all the money you took in for your business from all sources, even if you are not issued a 1099.
 This should include cash and money from cash or payment transfer apps used for your business.

-Profit or Loss from Business.
+- Profit or Loss from Business.
 This is how you will report self-employed income.
-This will create your Schedule C. Remember that your income includes cash and checks received from customers and clients.
-The bulk of your business revenue and expenses will be included here.
-Later in this guide, we cover this form in detail and guide you step-by-step.
+This will form your Schedule C. Remember that your income includes cash and checks received from customers and clients.
+The bulk of your business revenue and expenses will be here.
+Later in this guide, we cover this form in detail and guide you step-by-step. - 1099-NEC.

-1099-NEC.
 Here you will enter details from the 1099-NECs that you received.
 That stands for nonemployee compensation.
-Likely you will receive a 1099-NEC for business-related payments over \$600 in which you were contracted to do a certain job.
+Likely you will receive a 1099-NEC for businessrelated payments over \$600 in which you were contracted to do a certain job.
 For instance, if you performed a catering job, and you were issued a 1099-NEC, you would include those here.
-This will also include grants and awards, if you happened to receive any.